Rosacea Treatment in NYC

 Does rosacea affect your eyes?

-Yes, 50% of patients suffering from rosacea have some aspect of ocular rosacea affecting their eyes.
+Yes, 50% of patients suffering from rosacea have some aspect of ocular rosacea, meaning their rosacea symptoms affect their eyes.
 Patients with ocular rosacea may experience redness, itching, burning, or other irritation.
 Ocular rosacea is often confused for allergies, and many patients with this skin condition may be unaware that they have rosacea that affects their eyes.
 If ocular rosacea remains untreated, vision problems can develop.
-It is recommended to consult with a board-certified dermatologist and follow up with an ophthalmologist should you experience symptoms of ocular rosacea.
+When a dermatologist like Dr. Green diagnoses rosacea, they will physically assess your skin condition and your eyes.
+It is recommended to consult with a board-certified ophthalmologist should you experience symptoms of ocular rosacea.

 Rosacea is a chronic skin condition that cannot be cured.
-However, it is possible to soothe and prevent future flare-ups by limiting exposure to common triggers and employing simple lifestyle practices.
+However, it is possible to soothe and prevent future flare-ups by limiting exposure to common triggers and adopting simple lifestyle practices.

-• Using a proper skincare routine and gentle, non-irritating skincare products, such as Cetaphil, are essential for patients with rosacea.
-Non-comedogenic moisturizers, hydrating creams, and topical medications can control rosacea flares.
+- Using a proper skincare regimen and gentle, non-irritating skincare products, such as Cetaphil, is essential for patients with rosacea.
+Non-comedogenic moisturizers, hydrating creams, and topical medications can also control rosacea flares.

-• Limiting sun exposure and applying sunscreen daily.
-Ideally, your sunscreen should be a broad-spectrum formula that blocks UVA and UVB rays.
-Dr. Green recommends SPF 30 or higher for daily use.
+- Minimizing sun exposure and applying sunscreen daily can help prevent rosacea flare-ups.
+Ideally, your sunscreen should be a broad-spectrum formula that blocks UVA and UVB rays, and Dr. Green recommends SPF 30 or higher for daily use.
 Covering up by wearing a wide-brimmed hat can also help prevent rosacea flare-ups.

-• Proper eye care, when needed, such as re-wetting eye drops (artificial tears) and special eye rinses, helps with ocular rosacea.
+- Proper eye care, such as re-wetting eye drops (artificial tears) and special eye rinses, help with ocular rosacea.

-• It’s best to avoid things that exacerbate rosacea’s effects, like sun exposure, irritating make-up, hot beverages, cigarette smoking, and caffeine.
+- It’s best to avoid things that exacerbate rosacea’s effects, such as sun exposure, irritating makeup, hot beverages, cigarette rosacea, caffeine, and other skin irritants.

-• Try meditation or yoga as a way to manage stress.
+- Try meditation rosacea as a way to manage stress.

 How is rosacea diagnosed?

 There is no specific diagnostic test for rosacea—a dermatologist diagnoses rosacea after reviewing your medical history and physical evaluation of your skin condition.
-If you are diagnosed with rosacea, Dr. Green will work with you to develop a treatment plan that helps you manage symptoms and limit flare-ups.
+If you are exposed to rosacea, Dr. Green will work with you to develop a treatment plan that helps you manage symptoms and flare-ups.
 Some testing may be ordered to rule out other skin conditions that may be confused for rosacea, such as acne vulgaris, eczema, psoriasis, dermatitis, and lupus.

 Is rosacea acne?

-Rosacea is not acne vulgaris, although these different skin conditions can look similar.
-Acne is a common skin condition when sebum, dead skin cells, and acne-causing bacteria clog the skin’s pores, leading to pimples, pustules, cysts, nodules, blackheads, or whiteheads.
+While rosacea may present with pimple-like bumps and be mistaken for acne vulgaris, these are two distinct skin conditions.
+Acne is a skin condition that occurs when sebum, dead skin cells, and bacteria clog the skin’s pores, leading to pimples, blemishes, cysts, nodules, blackheads, or whiteheads.
 Facial redness and inflammation associated with acne are usually limited to the areas of the skin where the active pimples are.
-Rosacea is an inflammatory skin condition related to diffuse facial redness and breakouts of acne-like bumps.
+Rosacea is an inflammatory skin condition related to diffuse facial redness and flushing.
+Often, rosacea is accompanied by pustules, which are pus-filled, pimple-like bumps.
 Rosacea does not cause blackheads or comedonal acne, and visible blood vessels often accompany breakouts.
-If you are struggling with facial redness and breakouts, and are unsure whether you are experiencing rosacea or acne vulgaris, schedule a consultation with Dr. Green in NYC.
-Dr. Green is a board-certified dermatologist with over 25 years of experience helping patients manage their breakouts to achieve and maintain healthy, clear, smooth skin that lasts.
+If you are struggling with facial redness and breakouts and are unsure whether you are experiencing rosacea or acne vulgaris, schedule a consultation with Dr. Green in NYC.
+Dr. Green is a board-certified dermatologist with over 25 years of experience helping patients understand their skin condition and manage their breakouts to achieve and maintain healthy, clear, smooth skin that lasts.

 Who gets rosacea?

-Oral antibiotics, topical creams, and laser treatments are the most effective rosacea interventions.
-Tetracycline, minocycline, and doxycycline are oral antibiotics that are often prescribed to treat the acne-like breakouts that are common with rosacea.
-Oral antibiotics are typically stopped once the breakouts are under control, after which patients rely on another treatment option to maintain their clear complexion.
+Oral antibiotics, topical creams, and laser treatments are the most effective rosacea treatment options.
+Since rosacea symptoms can vary and everyone’s skin condition is unique, it is important to consult with an experienced healthcare professional, such as board-certified dermatologist Dr. Michele Green in NYC, to treat rosacea successfully.
+Oral antibiotics like Doxycycline are often prescribed to treat the pimple-like breakouts that are common with rosacea.
+Oral antibiotics are typically stopped once the breakouts are under control, after which patients may stick with topical treatments to maintain their clear complexion.
+If oral antibiotics are ineffective, Isotretinoin may be recommended to eliminate pimples.
 Isotretinoin is an oral derivative of vitamin A commonly used to treat acne vulgaris.
 It is an effective treatment option for rosacea that has not responded well to other forms of therapy.
 Isotretinoin is an oral medication only available via prescription from a dermatologist.
 Metronidazole is a topical medication, known as gel or cream, prescribed for decades to manage and treat rosacea symptoms, including facial redness and acne-like breakouts.

-Laser treatments, such as the V-Beam laser, are the gold-standard laser treatment for improving the appearance of facial redness associated with rosacea.
+The V-Beam laser treatment is the gold standard for improving the appearance of facial redness associated with rosacea.
 This laser treatment operates on a wavelength of light that exclusively targets any red pigment in the skin, leaving surrounding skin tissue undamaged.
-Most patients require a short series of V-Beam laser treatment sessions; each spaced approximately one month apart.
+Most patients require a short series of four to six VBeam treatment sessions to achieve optimal results, with each spaced approximately one month apart.
 Everyone affected by rosacea has unique symptoms of rosacea, flare-up triggers, and skincare needs.
 The most effective rosacea treatment plan is customized by a board-certified dermatologist, such as Dr. Michele Green in NYC, to suit your skin condition best.

 How can I clear up my rosacea?

-Currently, there is no known cure for rosacea.
-However, it is possible to manage the symptoms of rosacea through various oral medications, topical treatments, and lifestyle behaviors.
-To help prevent future flare-ups, avoid common triggers like excess sun exposure, spicy foods, extreme hot or cold weather, alcohol, and stress.
-The best way to clear up rosacea is by consulting an experienced board-certified dermatologist like Dr. Michele Green.
+Currently, there is no cure for rosacea; it is a chronic skin condition with symptoms that may come and go over time.
+However, it is possible to manage flare-ups and symptoms of rosacea through various oral medications, topical treatments, and lifestyle behaviors.
+To help prevent future flare-ups, avoid common triggers like spicy foods, extreme hot or cold weather, alcohol, and stress.
+Without treatment, rosacea symptoms can worsen over time and lead to significant discomfort, persistent facial redness, and even permanent scarring.
+The best way to clear up rosacea and prevent worsening symptoms is by consulting an experienced healthcare professional, such as board-certified dermatologist Dr. Michele Green.
 Dr. Green is a board-certified dermatologist with over 25 years of experience treating some of the world’s most discerning individuals.
 She is consistently identified as one of NYC’s best healthcare providers by Castle Connolly, New York Magazine, and Super Doctors for her dedication to her patients and expertise.
 Dr. Green will work with you to create a customized rosacea treatment plan for clearing up your complexion that best suits your needs.

 Does insurance cover rosacea treatment?

-Most oral antibiotics and topical prescriptions for rosacea are covered by insurance.
-Laser treatments for rosacea, such as the V-Beam laser, are usually considered cosmetic by insurance companies and are typically not covered.
-The best way to determine whether your insurance will cover your rosacea treatment is by contacting your provider by calling the phone number on your insurance card.
+Most oral antibiotics and topical treatments that are prescribed to treat rosacea by a healthcare provider, such as a board-certified dermatologist, are covered by insurance.
+Laser treatments for rosacea, such as the V-Beam laser, are usually considered cosmetic procedures by insurance companies and are typically not covered.
+The best way to determine whether your insurance will cover your rosacea treatment is by contacting your insurance company by calling the phone number on your insurance card.

 How to get started with rosacea treatment today

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing her patients with the best non-invasive treatment options, including managing and treating rosacea.
-Dr. Green is consistently voted one of New York City’s best dermatologists by Castle Connolly, New York Magazine, and Super Doctors for her dedication to her patients and expertise.
+Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-invasive treatment options, including for treating rosacea symptoms.
+She takes a holistic approach and embraces a less-is-more philosophy regarding skincare and facial rejuvenation.
+She customizes each patient’s treatment plan to suit their skin condition and unique needs best.
 Dr. Green utilizes the most innovative treatment techniques and cutting-edge treatment modalities at her private dermatology office in Manhattan’s Upper East Side neighborhood.
-When you consult with Dr. Green to develop a personalized rosacea treatment plan, she will collect a thorough medical history, physically evaluate your skin condition, and discuss your specific skin concerns and ideal cosmetic results.
+She is consistently voted one of New York City’s best dermatologists by Castle Connolly, New York Magazine, the New York Times, and Super Doctors for her dedication to her patients and expertise.
+When you consult with Dr. Green to develop a treatment plan for managing your rosacea symptoms, she will collect a thorough medical and family history and physically evaluate your skin condition.
 Dr. Green will then work with you to customize a treatment plan that is best suited to helping you achieve a clear, smooth, healthy complexion that lasts.
 To schedule a consultation with Dr. Green and learn about non-invasive treatment options for rosacea and skin rejuvenation, contact us online or call the NYC office at 212-535-3088.